-It has been a very traumatic time for everyone across the country over the past few months, dealing with not just a deadly virus sweeping through the world, but how to cope practically with the relaxation of restrictions.
+It has been a very traumatic time for everyone across the country over the past six months, dealing with not just a deadly virus sweeping through the world, but how to cope practically with the continuing relaxation of restrictions.

-With job uncertainty, health worries, home schooling difficulties, and social distancing to get our heads around, throughout this ongoing outbreak we are still here to support all of your families in whatever way we can.
+With job uncertainty, health worries, and social distancing to get our heads around, throughout this ongoing outbreak we are still here to support all of your families in whatever way we can.

 We are continuing to monitor the ongoing guidance from government about the COVID-19 outbreak, and how best to continue to support the children, parents and staff at Good Manors.
 As and when this guidance is updated, we will keep you informed of our plans.

 We are looking forward to things continuing to return to some kind of normality over the coming weeks.
 To this end, from 28th September we will be returning to our normal planning and observation procedures, so that observation and assessment is back to what we were doing before the pandemic.
 We have continued to monitor and observe all children less formally over the past six months, but we are looking forward to getting stuck back into even more activities and learning opportunities with the children, even if we are still restricted in some of the things that we used to be able to do.